mhernandezve/docker-haproxy-multisite/README.md

 # docker-haproxy-multisite
-How to set reverse proxy with haproxy &amp; docker container for multisite
+How to set reverse proxy with haproxy and docker-compose container for multisite

 #### Use: